drym-org/symex.el/README.rst

 Non-Ownership
 =============

 This work is not owned by anyone.
-Please see the [Declaration of Non-Ownership](https://github.com/drym-org/foundation/blob/main/DECLARATION-OF-NON-OWNERSHIP.md).
+Please see the `Declaration of Non-Ownership <https://github.com/drym-org/foundation/blob/main/DECLARATION-OF-NON-OWNERSHIP.md>`_.